-- 1. Farm yard manure: This is the waste from mixed arable and livestock farming used to fertilize crops.
-It consists of animal excreta (cattle, goat and sheep dung and urine, poultry litters) mixed with bedding materials such as straw, wood chips, crop residues etc. Farm yard manure supplies both macro and micronutrients to plants. - 2.
-Crop residues: These include plant parts that remain on land after crop harvest. - 3.
+- Farm yard manure: This is the wastes from mixed arable and livestock farming used to fertilise crops.
+It consists of animal excreta (cattle, goat and sheep dung and urine, poultry litters) mixed with bedding materials such as straw, wood chips, crop residues etc. Farm yard manure supplies both macro and micronutrients to plants.
+It varies in composition from location to location.
+However, on the average, it contains about 2% N, 0.4% P and 1.7% K. - 2.
+Crop residues: These include plant parts (straw, stovers, roots) that remain on land after crop harvest. - 3.
 Compost manure: This is made by accelerating the rate of humification of plant and animal residues by microorganisms in well aerated condition. - 4.
 Green manure: These are green plants used in fertilizing soil.
 Green manuring is the practice of ploughing in a quick-growing leafy crop before maturity.
 Leguminous plants are largely used as green manure due to their symbiotic N fixing capacity.
 Some non-leguminous plants may also used due to local availability, drought tolerance, quick growth and adaptation to adverse conditions e.g Tithonia diversifolia - 5.
 Slurry: This is a suspension of dung in the urine and washing water coming from animal houses and milking parlours. - 6.
 Sewage sludge: It is an end product of wastewater treatment process, consisting of solids separated from liquid raw sewage.
 Sewage sludges vary in condition from sticky materials containing half their weight of water to well dried powder, easy to handle and spread.
 Sludges are processed and transformed into biosolids using a number of complex treatments such as digestion, thickening, dewatering, drying, and lime/alkaline stabilisation.
 Digested sludges are fermented anaerobically to eliminate offensive odours and lower the count of pathogens and may safely be applied to the land.
 However, sustained heavy application of sludges may introduce pathogens into soil and/or raise heavy metals content such as Zn, Cu, Ni and Cd to levels that are detrimental to plants.